MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Use NPM to add jQuery.
+1. Use npm to add jQuery.

 2. Use jQuery to add event handlers.